Transport Business Architecture

-Companies in the transportation and logistics industry seek different benefits from the use of IRIS Business Architect.
+Companies in the transportation and logistics industry, like Maersk in Denmark - a customer of ours, seek distinctive benefits from the use of IRIS Business Architect.
 Here are a few that can be pointed out:

 - Better decision-making ability.
 The use of IRIS Business Architect helps companies in the transportation and logistics industry comprehend the complete impacts of decisions before making them, therefore reducing risk for each decision.

 - Driven and cohesive strategy.
 IRIS Business Architect can contribute in decoding business strategies into action and focus investment toward initiatives that have higher returns.

 - Agility in business and information technology execution.
 The use of IRIS Business Architect makes it easy to have a repository of reusable business architecture content for each of your service business units and defined processes that decode strategies into execution significantly speeding up an enterprise’s ability to recognize and implement all necessary changes.

 - Higher operational effectiveness and capacity for growth.
 IRIS Business Architect helps companies in the transportation and logistics industry structure and rationalize business operations for efficiency and scalability.

 Challenges in the Transportation Industry Triggering Business Architect Initiatives

 Companies in the transportation and logistics industry are currently facing challenges that need to be addressed swiftly, preferably using IRIS Business Architects, to ensure optimal cohesion between its corporate strategy and its execution within each of its sometime rival service business units.
 Here are some of these major challenges: